Great Flood (China): Acts of Shun

 After the solemnities of his final accession to power, the first thing Shun did was to reform the calendar.
 Next, for the period of a month, Shun convoked a series of meetings, ceremonies, and interviews at the imperial capital with the Four Mountains and the heads, lords, or princes of the realm's houses, clans, surnames, tribes, and nations.

 Shun then went to Mount Tai as the beginning of his tour of inspection of the flood-ravaged realm.
 Here, at Taishan, he met with the princes of the eastern regions; and, after certain religious ceremonies, he standardized weights, measures, and ritual.
 Then he went on to do the same to the south, the west, and the north, meeting at the sacred mountains of each region with the princes and leaders of each region, and standardizing their rules, measures, and practices.
 All of these acts can be seen as preparatory to the fighting of the flood, as this was an effort requiring extraordinary levels of synchronized and coordinated activity over a relatively large territory: the timing was synchronized through the calendar reform and the engineering measures were made possible by standardizing the weights and measures.

 Towards the end of the year, Shun returned to the imperial seat, and after a sacrificial offering of a bullock at his ancestral temple, he then put into action the plan that he had developed during his working tour of inspection.
 One of these was to divide the empire into twelve administrative units (zhou), each one administered from the highest mountain within that area.
 This was doubtlessly a useful expedient in the face of the rising and unpredictable flood waters.
 Another of Shun's acts was administrative reform.

 Gun's demise

 With Gun's overwhelming failure to control the flood waters and his questioning of the legitimacy of Shun's rule, he became labeled as an intransigent.
 Accordingly, as part of his administrative reforms, Shun had Gun banished to Feather Mountain.
 Accounts vary considerably about the details of Gun's demise; but, in any case, the sources seem to agree that he met the end of his human existence at Feather Mountain (although again accounts vary as to whether this end was death, through execution by Zhurong, or through a metamorphic transformation into — depending on account — a yellow bear, a three-footed tortoise, or a yellow dragon.)

 Gun's son Yu

-Somehow, Gun had a son, Yu.
+Somehow, Gun had a son, Yu (大禹).
 Various myths suggest that this occurred under circumstances that would not meet the normal criteria for historical fact.
 Yu would continue the struggle to contain the flood waters.